Ed-Whyatt/abundant-books-ms-4/TESTING.md

 - ### Admin user goals
     1. As an Admin User, I want access to add new books to the website application.

-        - As an Admin User, I can gain access to add new books to the website application via the product management navagation.
+        - As an Admin User, I can gain access to add new books to the website application via the product management navigation.
         ### ![text](/documentation/features/large-account-admin.png)
         ### ![text](/documentation/features/book-add-one.png)
         ### ![text](/documentation/features/book-add-two.png)